Batcherss/goSmurfAttack/README.md

 # Use for educational purposes only!
-This program is a stress tester use at your own risk
+Use at your own risk
 The author is not responsible, the program uses the MIT license.
+This is just an example of the work of the smurf attack

 # Main